binerogroup/documentation/_sources/storage/persistent-block-storage/detach-volume.rst.txt

 If you want to save a volume (when deleting the instance) for later or just remove it from an instance, you must first detach it.

-A volume used as boot disk (that is, the disk that stores the instances operating system) *cannot be detached*.
+A volume used as boot disk, that is, the disk that stores the instances operating system from an image **cannot detach**.
 If you want to save such a volume, the workflow would be:

 - :doc:`Snapshot <../snapshots/index>` the volume.